tomhendra/courses/14-fem-beginner/2-getting-started-with-javascript-v2/README.md

 ### 5.2.
 Prototypes

-- Following example is of prototypal classes code, which is less common these days since the introduction of the `class` keyword to JS.
+- The following example is of prototypal classes code, which is less common these days since the introduction of the `class` keyword to JS.
 - Prototype means that it is an object where any instances are going to be linked to or delegated to.

 ```js